pgasiorowski/dns.docker/README.md

 Your localhost as well as other containers in the 'local' subnet will be able to access these containers easily by their container_name eg. mysql57.docker.
 This is completely maintenance free ie run & forget it exists.

+## TODO
+* Find a way to use local private domain with systemd-resolved so that we don't need to install dnsmasq